greggorievich/greggorievich.github.io/about.md

 Source on [GitHub](https://github.com/greggorievich?tab=repositories)

+Credit to [Ben Balter](https://ben.balter.com/2014/03/13/pages-anchor-links/) for the nonsense used to make headers into usable links.

 ## About This Human

 Hi!
 I'm Gregg.
 I don't think I can make an "I am a..." sort of statement because I switch up hobbies like crazy and I'm into a ton of things at any given time.